sainnhe/khn/content/first-step/setup-your-code-editor.md

 In this section, we will discuss how to setup a development environment using Vim or VSCode, both need to configure a language server and install a bookmark plug-in.

-{{< callout type="warning" >}}
+> [!IMPORTANT]
-If you are using VSCode in a host machine and runs a Linux distro or FreeBSD in a VM or a container, you may need to set up [VSCode Remote Development Suite](https://code.visualstudio.com/docs/remote/remote-overview) to allow VSCode to access the development environment via SSH.
+> If you are using VSCode in a host machine and runs a Linux distro or FreeBSD in a VM or a container, you may need to set up [VSCode Remote Development Suite](https://code.visualstudio.com/docs/remote/remote-overview) to allow VSCode to access the development environment via SSH.
+>

-Since VSCode's Remote SSH Extension doesn't officially support FreeBSD, it requires some extra tricks to get it working.
+> Since VSCode's Remote SSH Extension doesn't officially support FreeBSD, it requires some extra tricks to get it working.
 You can refer to [this gist](https://gist.github.com/mateuszkwiatkowski/ce486d692b4cb18afc2c8c68dcfe8602) to do this.
-{{< /callout >}}

-{{< callout type="info" >}}
+> [!TIP]
-If you have trouble setting up Vim or VSCode Remote Development Suite, consider using [Helix](https://helix-editor.com/).
+> If you have trouble setting up Vim or VSCode Remote Development Suite, consider using [Helix](https://helix-editor.com/).
 This is a full-featured, batteries-included TUI code editor, and you can install it via a single command on most of the Linux distros and FreeBSD.
+>
-Once you've installed and configured a language server, you no longer need to spend any effort configuring Helix.
+> Once you've installed and configured a language server, you no longer need to spend any effort configuring Helix.
 It just works.
-{{< /callout >}}

 ## Language Server